Middlesex county cricket team (pre-1864)

-County cricket teams representing Middlesex have been traced back to the 18th century, although for long periods the county was secondary to the London Cricket Club which played at the Artillery Ground.
-Middlesex teams played at various grounds throughout what is now the Greater London area.
-Islington and Uxbridge were often used but home matches were also played on Kennington Common and in Berkshire.
-Middlesex teams were less frequent in the 19th century until 1859 when the Walker family of Southgate became involved in county cricket.
+Until 1863, the Middlesex county cricket team, always known as Middlesex, was organised by individual patrons and other groups.
+The team has been traced back to 1729, although for long periods in the 18th century, the county was secondary to the London Cricket Club which played at the Artillery Ground.
+Middlesex played at various grounds throughout what is now the Greater London area.
+Venues in Islington and Uxbridge were often used, but some "home" matches were played on Kennington Common or in Berkshire.

-Until 1863, teams were formed ad hoc by various patrons and clubs, often on an informal basis.
-Depending on the strength of the opposition, teams called Middlesex have generally been recognised as top-class.
-Middlesex County Cricket Club was founded in December 1863 and its team has been recognised as the county's representative in first-class cricket from the 1864 season.
+Middlesex played even less frequently in the 19th century until 1859, when the Walker family of Southgate became involved in county cricket.
+Depending on the strength of the opposition, the Middlesex team played historically important matches (Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.
+For further information, see First-class cricket.) from 1729 until the formation of Middlesex County Cricket Club on 15 December 1863.

 17th century

-As elsewhere in south east England, cricket became established in Middlesex during the 17th century and the earliest village matches took place before the English Civil War.
+As elsewhere in south east England, cricket became established in Middlesex during the 17th century, and the earliest village matches took place before the English Civil War.
 The first definite mention of cricket in London or Middlesex dates from 1680.

 18th century

 Venues

-The earliest known match in Middlesex took place at Lamb's Conduit Field in Holborn on 3 July 1707 involving teams from London and Croydon.
+The earliest known match in Middlesex took place at Lamb's Conduit Field in Holborn on 3 July 1707, involving teams from London and Croydon.
 In 1718, the first reference is found to White Conduit Fields in Islington, which later became a famous London venue.
-The earliest reference to a team called Middlesex is on 5 August 1729 in a match against London Cricket Club "in the fields behind the Woolpack, in Islington, near Sadlers Wells, for £50 a side".
+The earliest reference to a team called Middlesex is on 5 August 1729, when there was a match between the "Gentlemen of Middlesex" and the Gentlemen of London "in the fields behind the Woolpack, in Islington, near Sadlers Wells, for £50 a side".

+In 1730, there were three matches between Middlesex and Surrey, including the earliest known match on the Artillery Ground, which Middlesex won.